-Our tutoring classes for our junior high students, generally for 6th to 8th graders, are two hours long.
+Our classes for our junior high students 6th to 8th graders are two hours long.
 Students come in once a week.
-We place students in groups of 2 to 6.
-They are grouped by age.
+The maximum number of students per class is generally 9.
 These classes are categorized as enrichment classes.
 Enrichment classes are for students who are at or above grade level and want to go above and beyond what they are learning in their regular school classes.
-If you feel your child may be below grade level, we will gladly conduct an assessment to figure out the best class setting for your child.

 Our Junior High Reading and Writing Program is broken up into two semesters.
 However, a new student can begin our program at any time and does not have to wait for the next unit to begin.